 - Asset Tracking

 - Smart Cities

 - Monitoring Utilities

 - Transport and Logistics

-- Configure devices yourself to send date to your preferred platform
+- Configure devices yourself to send data to your preferred platform

 - Record data from across multiple locations and assets on the move

 - Hassle free connectivity – leave the network management to the mobile provider